 1 teaspoon honey, optional (for a sweeter version)

-REDUCE heat to medium-low and SIMMER for 20 minutes.
-TURN meat over and COOK for another 20 minutes, until tender.
+BRING to a boil then SIMMER on low heat, covered, for 20 minutes.
+TURN meat over and SIMMER, covered, for another 20 minutes, until meat is tender.

 Slow cooker: Place all ingredients in a slow cooker.
 Cook on high for 2 hours or on low for 4 hours.
 Instant pot: Cook on high pressure for 12 minutes.
 Oven: Bake, covered, at 350 degrees Fahrenheit for 1 hour.

 Would you try this recipe?
 If you did, how was it?
 Let us know in the comments below!